Frequently Asked Questions

-The Office of the ICAC collects personal information in the course of its day to day operations.
-This information is collected at times such as when someone makes a report, applies for employment, or during the course of an investigation.
+The Office of the ICAC collects personal information when someone makes a report, applies for employment, or during the course of an investigation.

 We use personal information only for the purposes of carrying out our functions under the Act.
 These include functions such as assessing reports, investigating allegations of improper conduct, gathering intelligence, and conducting research and education activities.

-We use, and provide to other persons or organisations, personal information for the purposes that we collected it.
+We use an provide to other persons or organisations, personal information for the purposes that we collected it.
 However, we may be authorised by law to use or provide personal information for another reason.

 The Office of the ICAC stores, transfers, and disposes of all personal information securely and in accordance with privacy legislation.

-We takes reasonable steps to ensure that personal information held is accurate, complete and up-to-date.
+We take reasonable steps to ensure that personal information held is accurate, complete and up-to-date.

 Individuals may access their personal information held by the Office of the ICAC by making a request under the Information Act.

-The NT Independent Commissioner Against Corruption deals with complaints about improper conduct in public administration in the Northern Territory.
+The Office of the ICAC deals with complaints about improper conduct in public administration in the Northern Territory.
 There are many other agencies that can accept and deal with complaints about particular government and private sector functions.
 Even for NT Government and local government complaints, there may be a more appropriate office to deal with your complaint.

-It is important that you look through the list below, to see if there is an alternative agency to address issues you are concerned about.
+It is important that you look through the list below to see if there is another agency to address your issue(s) of concern: